 (1) without fault of the parent entitled to receive support, does not exercise the periods of overnight visitation or custody with the children who are the subject of this proceeding awarded under any order or judgment....

-COMMENTS FOR USE OF FORM NO. 14, Line 11, Comment B(1).
-The respondent contends that this is what the trial court did here—rebutted the OVA multiplier, pointing to several pages in the transcript purporting to show that the appellant failed to regularly exercise visitation with the children prior to dissolution.
-The problem with the respondent's argument for rebutting an OVA multiplier of 10% is that there is nothing in the record before us to indicate that the visitation alluded to was court ordered, which is what is required by Comment B(1) in order to rebut the OVA multiplier found based on the overnight visitation and custody periods awarded.[7]
-Thus, contrary to the respondent's assertion, unless we are to assume that the trial court misapplied the law, as found in the Comments of the required Form 14 Worksheet for determining the OVA on Line 11, the record would not justify the trial court's rebutting downward the OVA multiplier from 9% or 10% to 6%.
+COMMENTS FOR USE OF FORM NO. 14, Line 11, Comment B(l).
+The respondent contends that this is what the trial court did here — rebutted the OVA multiplier, pointing to several pages in the transcript purporting to show that the appellant failed to regularly exercise visitation with the children prior to dissolution.
+The problem with the respondent’s argument for rebutting an OVA multiplier of 10% is that there is nothing in the record before us to indicate that the visitation alluded to was court ordered, which is what is required by Comment B(l) in order to rebut the OVA multiplier found based on the overnight visitation and custody periods awarded.
+7 Thus, contrary to the respondent’s assertion, unless we are to assume that the trial court misapplied the law, as found in the Comments of the required Form 14 Worksheet for determining the OVA on Line 11, the record would not justify the trial court’s rebutting downward the OVA multiplier from 9% or 10% to 6%.

 Given the foregoing discussion, the record before us as to what the trial court actually found as to the OVA in calculating its Form 14 PCSA is ambiguous and confusing at best.
-On one hand we could simply apply the 10% multiplier that was found by the trial court on its worksheet and re-do the court's mathematical calculations so as to reflect the correct calculation of the PCSA.
-However, that would fly in the face of the fact that although the trial court's worksheet expressly reflects a 10% multiplier, its mathematical calculations would reflect that it applied a 6% multiplier.
-On the other hand, we could simply ignore the trial court's 10% OVA multiplier entry, treating it as a clerical error, and let stand the court's mathematical Form 14 calculation of the PCSA using 6%.
-However, that would fly in the face of the fact that, as discussed, supra, on the record we have before us, the 6% would not appear to be justified.
-Given this confusion over the OVA, we find that the record does not clearly indicate how the trial court arrived at its Form 14 PCSA amount.
-Thus, we are deprived of meaningful appellate review of the trial court's award of child support, and we must reverse the award and remand for the court to make the requisite Form 14 calculations and findings and enter its award in accordance therewith.
-Woolridge, 915 S.W.2d at 381-82.
+On one hand we could simply apply the 10% multiplier that was found by the trial court on its worksheet and re-do the court’s mathematical calculations so as to reflect the correct calculation of the PCSA.
+However, that would fly in the face of the fact that although the trial court’s worksheet expressly reflects a 10% multiplier, its mathematical calculations would reflect that it applied a 6% multiplier.
+On the other hand, we could simply ignore the trial court’s 10% OVA multiplier entry, treating it as a clerical error, and let stand the court’s mathematical Form 14 calculation of the PCSA using 6%.
+However, that would fly in the face of the fact that, as discussed,

 II.

-Enter the monthly amount of any reasonable work-related child care costs incurred or to be incurred for the children who are the subject of this proceeding by the parent entitled to receive support.
+Enter the monthly amount of any reasonable work-related child care costs incurred or to be incurred for the children who are the subject of this proceeding by the parent entitled to receive' support.

 III.